sfera-labs/strato-pi-kernel-module/README.md

     echo 1 > /sys/class/stratopi/watchdog/enabled

-Requires Strato Pi with firmware version >= 4.0.
+Requires Strato Pi CM with firmware version >= 3.5 or any other Strato Pi with firmware version >= 4.0.

 The functionalities relative to MCU configuration commands are further detailed in the [Strato Pi Logic Controller Advanced Configuration Guide](https://www.sferalabs.cc/files/strato/doc/stratopi-logic-controller-advanced-configuration-guide.pdf).